 How Much Shampoo is Too Much?

-A tip from the pros: use two dollops of shampoo, each roughly the size of a 25-cent coin.
+Pro tip: use two dollops of shampoo, each roughly the size of a 25-cent coin.
 One portion for the top of your scalp and another for the back.
 When shampooing the sides and back, ensure you're handling your hair to let the product get in touch with the scalp directly.

-If certain areas of your scalp tend to become oily fast, perhaps you're not massaging your shampoo in properly.
+If certain areas of your scalp tend to become oily fast, perhaps you're not massaging your shampoo properly.
 So, next time you wash, really prioritise getting into those nooks and crannies.

 The Art of Air-Drying

 Let Your Hair Breathe: Keep your hair down and loose.
-It'll thank you for drying faster.
-And don't forget that wide-tooth comb to ensure better air flow.
+It’ll thank you for drying faster.
+And don't forget that wide-tooth comb to ensure better airflow.

 Blot, Don't Rub: It's tempting to vigorously rub your hair with a towel, but resist!
 Gentle blotting is the way to go if you want to avoid the twin nightmares of frizz and breakage.